“Or… just write me a check, genau? Like a normal person.”

 “Don’t scare me,” Ekster rolled his eyes.
 “So I guess that’s a no.”

-Dust grinned brightly and Farello barked at the waiter.
+Dust grinned brightly and Farello barked.

 Moments later, Ekster was handed an enormous bill, which included at least eight cocktails from the table next to them.